-Heather Hiscox is in her fifth season answering the 3 a.m. alarm to begin the news day as host of CBC News Now, bringing viewers all the information they need to start their day.
+Heather Hiscox is in her fifth season answering the 3 a.m. alarm to begin the news day as host of CBC News Network, bringing viewers all the information they need to start their day.
 What has changed in the world overnight?
 What are the stories that are going to become important today?
 It's an exciting, dynamic program and Hiscox is thrilled to be at the centre of it, telling the important stories, talking to the newsmakers, and, when events warrant, taking the show to where the story is happening.

 Hiscox did just that during the Dawson College shooting in Montreal; the historic presidential election in the United States that put Barack Obama in office; the state funeral of former governor general Romeo Leblanc; and the deadly Cougar helicopter crash in the Atlantic off St. John's, Nfld.
 Her work on that story in March of 2009 earned her a Gemini nomination as Best News Anchor.